Sequence Agent

 "all" — they don’t replace it.
 Use "all" when you have one block of context for the whole sequence (which is the most common case).

-runtimeContext — Factual information the agent should draw from: account research, LinkedIn data, recent activity, deal context.
-Think of this as “what the agent knows about this person.”runtimeInstructions — Behavioral directives that steer how the agent writes: tone, length, what to emphasize, what to avoid.
-Think of this as “how the agent should write.”"all" key:
+runtimeContext— Factual information the agent should draw from: account research, LinkedIn data, recent activity, deal context.
+Think of this as “what the agent knows about this person.”runtimeInstructions— Behavioral directives that steer how the agent writes: tone, length, what to emphasize, what to avoid.
+Think of this as “how the agent should write.”

 Generate emails input